 The documentation you provided to me includes a link to the U.S. Department of Education’s video titled “Full Service Community School Technical Assistance: Logic Models Video Guide.”
 The short video describes what schools must do to fulfill the requirements of the federal government when implementing the Community School model.

-If you go to the 12:00 minute mark, you will hear them describe how The U.S. Department of Education will be collecting data and tracking students throughout their lives.
-This appears to be something that will be done for every child in a Community School without any way to opt out or refuse.
+At the 12:00 minute mark, it describes how the U.S. Department of Education will be collecting data and tracking students throughout their lives.
+This appears to be something that will be done for every child in a Community School without any way to opt-out or refuse.

 You can also watch this video from an attorney, and colleague of mine, who described to the U.S. Commission on Evidence Based Policymaking in Washington D.C. that this kind of data mining by the federal government can have an intimidating effect on the individual, even if that data is never used. https://www.youtube.com/watch?v=BbM-09PAAzo